 Opioid Addiction Treatment

-Santa Rosa Community Health Centers provides treatment services to people who are experiencing opiate use disorder.
+Santa Rosa Community Health provides treatment services, integrated within primary health care, to people who are experiencing opiate use disorder.
 The purpose of medication assisted treatment (Suboxone) is to suppress the debilitating symptoms of cravings and withdrawal so you will be able to actively engage in therapy and other support services.

-The SAFE program is part of your larger primary care experience at Santa Rosa Community Health (SRCH).
+The SAFE team is part of your larger primary care experience at Santa Rosa Community Health (SRCH).
 Our treatment team is dedicated to providing excellent, patient-centered treatment to the whole person.
-If you’re not yet a regular SRCH patient and you want to enter our SAFE program, you must first make an appointment to see a medical provider at any of our primary care locations.
+If you’re not yet a regular SRCH patient and you want to join our SAFE team, you must first make an appointment to see a medical provider at any of our primary care locations.

 Learn how to make an appointment